tlevine/www.thomaslevine.com/content/!/socrata-users/index.md

 citizens that Socrata is trying to empower.

 #### No flags, no roles
+Here are some users with neither flags nor roles.

     citizens <- subset(users, !has.flag & !has.role)
     columns <- c("displayName", "n_tables", "n_views")